krisutofu/wii-u-gc-adapter/README.md

 * improved input range (better uinput_user_dev absinfo values) to improve the behaviour of the analog inputs, notably the L and R shoulder buttons
   - allow for full thumb stick movement (by matching min and max values closer to the actual range)
   - absfuzz is set for the purpose of ignoring input noise (stops the constant input triggering of L/R shoulder triggers, especially useful when remapped as discrete input)
-  - absflat is set as a deadzone value for the L and R triggers
+  - absflat can be set as a deadzone for analog axes
   - manual absinfo values via command line options

 **Next Feature Ideas**
 --------

+* automated tests with dummy input
 * is it sufficient to spoof IDs and name to mimic XBOX controllers?
 What about playstation controllers?
 * programming and replay mode for custom button macros
 * per-port configuration (copy global configuration variables as pointers into port struct to optionally overridable the globals)